julianhinz/lazyman-r/README.md

-lazyman-openr-rstudio
+Lazyman R
 =====================

-A lazy man's install of Revolution R Open and Rstudio Server on AWS
+A lazy man's install of Revolution R Open or Vanilla R and Rstudio Server on AWS or Digital Ocean.

 =====================